 The tumors discussed in this summary are very diverse; they are arranged in descending anatomic order, from infrequent tumors of the head and neck to rare tumors of the urogenital tract and skin.
 All of these cancers are rare enough that most pediatric hospitals might see less than a handful of some histologies in several years.
 The majority of the histologies described here occur more frequently in adults.
 Information about these tumors may also be found in sources relevant to adults with cancer.

-Nasopharyngeal carcinoma arises in the lining of the nasal cavity and pharynx.[2,3,4] This tumor accounts for about one-third of all cancers of the upper airways.
-Nasopharyngeal carcinoma is very uncommon in children younger than 10 years but increases in incidence to 0.8 and 1.3 per 1 million per year in children aged 10 to 14 years and in children aged 15 to 19 years, respectively.[5,6] The incidence of nasopharyngeal carcinoma is characterized by racial and geographic variations, with an endemic distribution among well-defined ethnic groups, such as inhabitants of some areas in North Africa and Southeast Asia.
-In the United States, nasopharyngeal carcinoma is overrepresented in black children when compared with other malignancies.
+Nasopharyngeal carcinoma arises in the lining of the nasal cavity and pharynx, and it accounts for about one-third of all cancers of the upper airways in children.[1,2] Nasopharyngeal carcinoma is very uncommon in children younger than 10 years but increases in incidence to 0.8 cases per 1 million per year in children aged 10 to 14 years and 1.3 cases per million per year in children aged 15 to 19 years.[3,4]

 (Refer to the PDQ summary on Nasopharyngeal Cancer Treatment for more information.)